Charles Kenzie Steele: Tallahassee bus boycott

 Steele at the Capitol for silent vigil supporting government aid to the poor in 1968.

 The Tallahassee bus boycott began in May 1956, at the same time that the Montgomery bus boycott was occurring.
 Like other bus boycotts during the Civil Rights Movement in America, it started because black people were forced to ride in the back of the bus, and when two students refused to give up their seat to a white woman, they were arrested.
 The Inter-Civic Council was formed to protest and boycott against the city bus system.
 Steele and other protesters boycotted the system, using carpools as transportation instead.
 Following these actions, the bus system stopped for the first time in 17 years.

 The people in Tallahassee thought that the protesters' demands were outrageous.
 Steele and other protesters met a lot of opposition, he was arrested multiple times.
 The Ku Klux Klan went as far as burning a cross in front of Steele's church and throwing bottles through the windows of his home.

 Legacy

 Steele's determination and work led to integration in the bus system, as well as desegregation in public schools in Leon County, FL.

 In 1980, Florida State University awarded Steele an honorary Doctor of Humane Letters.
 This was the first time FSU granted this kind of degree to an African American, and was also the first honorary degree granted in 56 years.

+Tallahassee's central bus station is named after Steele.

-In 1983, Tallahassee created a new bus terminal, chose to name it after Steele, and place a statue of him at the terminal as well.
+In 1983, Tallahassee created a new bus terminal, chose to name it after Steele, and placed a statue of him at the terminal as well.

 Bethel Baptist Church in Tallahassee, where Steele served as the pastor for 28 years, founded a school in his and former Governor Leroy Collins' honor: the Steele-Collins Charter School.

 Steele was also added to the Florida Civil Rights Hall of Fame in 2012.

 At 66, Steele died from bone marrow cancer.